eyepop-ai/Demos/Advanced Graphics Pipeline/readme.md

 - `popFrameData()`: Pops one frame off the stack with `frameData.shift()`.
 - `getFrameData()`: Gets all the prediction frame data.

+---

 `managers/SceneManager.js`

+**_Description:_**
 The class that builds and manages adding meshes.
 Currently handles drawing center points, person paths, person bounds, person trace ids, and person poses.

+---

+`managers/SceneManager.js`

+**_Description:_**
+The class that builds and manages adding meshes and moving them around in a scene.
+It notably has a PeopleManager subclass which is used to track any objects with the person classLabel.

+---

 `managers/RenderManager.js`

+**_Description:_**
+The main rendering class, contains an Effect Compositor and camera creation/rendering.